GalaxyPay/func/README.md

 When updating a previous installation, the installer will recommend to let it automatically close applications and restart them after install.
 You should allow it to do this.

+### Uninstall

+The app is a **Node Service Manager** - uninstalling it will **_not_** remove node services that you create with it.
+If you wish to remove everything, use the app to Remove Services and even Delete Node Data before uninstalling the app.

 ## Manage Node Menu Options

 ### Create Service